leonid-shevtsov/liqpay/README.md

 your initializers.

-You MUST supply the `merchant_id` and `merchant_signature` options, that are provided by LiqPAY when you sign up.
+You MUST supply the `merchant_id` and `merchant_signature` options, that are provided by LiqPAY when you sign up, on the [merchant details page](https://liqpay.com/?do=shop_access).

 ## Processing payments through Liq&Buy